-- 1. Select Tools > Data Exports > Configure.
+- 1. Select Tools > Data Exports > Configure. - 2.
+In the Data Exports Administrator dialog box, select the data export you want to copy and click

 The data export is duplicated, and its copy appears in the Data Export Administration dialog box.